omeraytac/currency-converter/README.md

 ### How to Run?

+- Clone the repository.

 - Install maven -- https://maven.apache.org/install.html

-- Open terminal || cmd, run 'mvn spring-boot:run' to start the application.
+- Open terminal || cmd, go into the project directory, run 'mvn spring-boot:run' to start the application.

 ### How to do integration tests?

+- Clone the repository, if was not cloned.

 - Install maven -- https://maven.apache.org/install.html if it was not installed.

-- Open terminal || cmd, run 'mvn test' to test the application.
+- Open terminal || cmd, go into the project directory, run 'mvn test' to test the application.

 ### Request & Response